creation date: 2025-10-21 23:34

 Coronary artery disease is the primary cause of ICM.
 The lack of sufficient blood supply results in cell death, fibrosis, left ventricular enlargement, and remodelling.

-As the left ventricle becomes injured, its systolic function decreases and ejection fraction drops.
+As the left ventricle becomes injured, its systolic function decreases and ejection fraction drops, leading to congestive heart failure.

 Clinical Presentation